 GENE CLARK WITH THE GOSDIN BROTHERS was ignored by all but a few diehard fans for years.
 Fortunately, it has grown from having a small hardcore fan following to having a much larger critical and fan following over the past few decades.

-Gene Clark With The Gosdin Brothers has grown from a small hardcore fan following to a larger fan and critical following over the past few decades.
+Appreciation of Gene Clark’s first album has grown from a small group of hardcore fans to a larger fan and critical following over time.

 When I researched this album for my previous article (“The Echoes in Your Head Continue Showing”), I came across one of two statements in almost every article that I read.
 They were: